-Please use the buttons below to see more information on Ospreys and matches between Irish and Ospreys over the years.
+Please use the buttons below to see more information on Ospreys and matches between Exiles and Ospreys over the years.

 The opening minutes of the game saw the Ospreys camped on the Exiles line, with scrum half Mike Phillips coming very close to scoring.
 The Exiles tackled everything that ran at them and turned over the ball allowing scrum half Darren Allinson to clear the ball up to half way.
 This set the tone defensively for the remainder of the game for the home side.

 After 10 minutes London Irish mounted their first challenge on the Ospreys line and a neat chip into the Welsh team's 22 from Allinson was almost touched down by Dan Bowden, unfortunately Nikki Walker got there just before him to force a 22 metre drop out.

 The first points of the game came after 16 minutes of play.
 The Ospreys were penalised for infringing around the ruck and gave Bowden his first kick at goal.
 He made no mistake to make it 3-0.
 It was thoroughly deserved after 10 minutes of sustained pressure and possession in Ospreys territory.

 Two minutes later the Ospreys were level when Dan Biggar kicked a penalty from in front of the Irish posts.